godot-sdk-integrations/godot-google-play-billing/README.md

 # GodotGooglePlayBilling
 Godot Android plugin for the Google Play Billing library

 **Note: The master branch and 2.x releases support Godot 4.2 and above.
-For older Godot versions, use the `1.x` branch and corresponding releases.**
+For older Godot versions, use the [1.x](https://github.com/godot-sdk-integrations/godot-google-play-billing/tree/1.x) branch and 1.x releases.**

 ## Quick Start